 Now, if you’ve been out there fishing for a while, don’t think this guide isn’t for you.
 I’ve got reels from all ends of the spectrum, so if you’re looking to upgrade your current rig, I’ve got some premium choices for you as well.

-We’re taking a look at the best spinning and casting reels on the market in 2020.
+We’re taking a look at the best spinning and casting reels on the market today.
 Some of these are new to the market, while some are my long-term favorites that I’ve used for years.

 Anyway, let’s not waste any more time.
-Let’s dive into the best bass reels for 2020 and beyond!
+Let’s dive into the best bass reels!

 Quick Note: Before we dive into the content, I want to mention something.
 If a lot of the terminology like gear ratio and max drag sound foreign to you, hop down towards the bottom of the article, and you’ll find a large section of content where I focus on understanding the components of your reel.